cgruver/cgruver/_posts/2022-08-20-Quarkus-For-Architects-02.md

 1. __Create a Mapper to convert between the Model and the DTOs__

-   Create an interface named `DtoMapper.java` in the location: `src/main/java/fun/is/quarkus/italktomyself/mapper`
+   Create an interface named `DtoMapper.java` in the folder: `src/main/java/fun/is/quarkus/italktomyself/mapper`

    Add the following code: